mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/haproxy-templates/index.md

 enterprise: true
 ---

+***This information is not present in th publlished ELB 1.5 version.
+Is it accurate and should it be included?
+Also, is this information (and the previous topic) part of the resolution of DCOS_OSS-3752?***

 # Templates and labels
 The following is a list of available configuration **templates** that can be used with HAProxy&reg; load balancers.
 Some templates are global-only (such as `HAPROXY_HEAD`), but most can be specified on a per service port basis as **app labels** to override global settings.